Everything else to see and do!

 - Junior handling competitions in most of the livestock competitions

-- Games and races in the main arena – free to enter on the day in the main arena.
-There will be different age categories and games will include: welly throwing, sack race and egg and spoon race
+- Children’s games in the main arena – free to enter on the day.
+There will be different age categories and games include: welly throwing, sack race and egg and spoon race.
+Sweets for all participants!

 - Fairground rides